 The FCC’s Rules

 If you have placed your residential wired telephone number or your personal wireless phone number on the National Do-Not-Call list and you receive one of these calls, from anyone other than a business that sold you the car or repaired it, that call may violate the FCC’s Do-Not-Call rules.
 In addition, if you receive one of these calls on a wireless device, and the call is pre-recorded or placed using an autodialer, it may also violate the FCC’s rules unless you have given your prior consent to be called.
-In addition, anyone making a telephone solicitation call to your home number must provide his or her name, the name of the person or entity on whose behalf the call is being made, and a telephone number or address at which that person or entity can be contacted.
+Also, anyone making a telephone solicitation call to your home number must provide his or her name, the name of the person or entity on whose behalf the call is being made, and a telephone number or address at which that person or entity can be contacted.
 If the call is a pre-recorded message, it must include a contact telephone number.
-Without these disclosures, the call violates FCC rules.
+The call violates FCC rules, without these disclosures

-For complete information on all the FCC’s rules regarding telephone solicitations, see our consumer guide .
+For complete information on all the FCC’s rules regarding telephone solicitations, see our consumer guide about Unwanted Telephone Marketing Calls .

 What to Do If You receive an Auto Warranty Call